Sri Lanka - Country Commercial Guide

 Transportation

 As there is no direct commercial air service to the United States by carriers registered in Sri Lanka, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Sri Lanka’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+In May 2023, an interim report by the ICAO gave a 92% rating on security standards compliance to the Bandaranaike International Airport (BIA) following an audit through the ICAO Universal Security Audit Program Continuous Monitoring Approach (USAP-CMA).

 In-country air travel is extremely limited and road travel is relatively slow and dangerous.
 Charter helicopter service is available as are rental cars with drivers.
 Taxis are readily available in Colombo.
 Ridesharing mobile applications, including Uber, Pickme, and others, are available in Colombo and Galle but are not generally available in smaller towns and rural areas.

 While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 Vehicular traffic in Sri Lanka moves on the left (British style).
 Traffic in Colombo is very congested.
 Narrow two-lane highways, overloaded trucks, dangerously driven buses, ox carts, motorcycles, and new four-wheel-drive vehicles, make driving challenging and dangerous.
 Unexpected roadblocks and one-way streets are common and may not be clearly marked.
 Many visitors hire cars and drivers for long trips through the country.
-Individuals choosing to hire three-wheeled vehicles (“trishaws”) should negotiate prices beforehand to avoid confrontations.
+Individuals choosing to hire three-wheeled vehicles (“trishaws” or “tuk-tuks”) should negotiate prices beforehand to avoid confrontations.
 When renting a vehicle, working seatbelts must be specifically requested.

 Please refer to the Embassy’s Road Safety page for more information.
-We also suggest visiting the website of Sri Lanka’s national tourist office (https://www.srilanka.travel/) and the National Council for Road Safety (http://www.transport.gov.lk/).
+We also suggest visiting the website of Sri Lanka’s national tourist office (https://www.srilanka.travel/) and the National Council for Road Safety (https://www.transport.gov.lk/).

 Language